-(5) Proposed Regulation Regarding Syndicated Conservation Easements.
+(5) Proposed Regulations Regarding Syndicated Conservation Easements and Other Listed Transactions.
 In response to the Tax Court's decision in Green Valley, Announcement 2022-28, 2022-52 IRB 1 stated that the IRS and Treasury disagree with the Mann Construction and Green Valley decisions and will continue "to defend the validity of Notice 2017-10 and other notices identifying transactions as listed transactions in circuits other than the Sixth Circuit."
 But to eliminate confusion the IRS released proposed regulations on the same day to identify certain syndicated conservation easement transactions as listed transactions.
 Prop.
 Reg. §1.6011-9.
-After finalizing the syndicated conservation addressing additional listed transactions.
+After finalizing the syndicated conservation easement regulations, the IRS intends to issue proposed regulations addressing additional listed transactions.